dokkev/obsidian-valut/Reinforcement Learning/Torque-based Deep RL on Humanoid.md

 	- Motor Constant
 	- Delay

-Why not use low PD gain for complaiance
+Why not use low PD gain for compliance?
+- It needs tuning anyway